ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 heart failure from any cause.
 Individuals will then experience the EMR from the heart failure envelope model once they are in this state.
 They will receive the HF disability weights while in this state.

-Heart failure incidence should be modified by SBP and LDL-c levels as per the following age-specific pooled cohort analysis_.
+Heart failure incidence should be modified by SBP levels as per the following age-specific pooled cohort analysis_.
+LDL-C level is assumed not to affect heart failure in this simulation.

 .. _analysis: https://www.jacc.org/doi/full/10.1016/j.jacc.2019.03.529